Lab Facilitator Guide

 In our conversations with school lab facilitators, we have compiled a detailed list of tips and suggestions to support individual students or groups of students in your lab setting.

-- Course Details – Provide each student with the details for his or her course, including the course name, NCVP’s teacher name, web address to login, and login information.
+- Course Details – Provide each student with the details for his or her course, including the course name, the NCVirtual teacher name, web address to login, and login information.
+You can do this on our Student Enrollment and Access Guide.
+Most of these details you can find on an enrollment report.

-- Course Announcements – Have students to read the NCVPS teacher’s announcement when they first log in
+- Course Announcements – Have students to read the NCVirtual teacher’s announcement when they first log in.

 - Course Navigation – Have students learn how to navigate the course.
 Encourage them to explore.
 Find the syllabus, gradebook, teacher information, and announcements.